Key Elements of the Accreditation Process

 Step 10 ACCREDITATION DECISION

-- The review of the Accreditation report and the Institution’s response by the Accreditation, Curriculum and Development Committee (AC&D) and the submission of recommendation to Council;
+- The review of the Accreditation report and the Institution’s response by the Accreditation, Curriculum and Development Committee (AC&D) and the submission of a recommendation to Council;

 - The Council’s review of the recommendation of the AC&D;